sandervandevelde/uwp-iot-device/IoTPatformMonitoring.md

     ![alt tag](img/Monitoring/mon03.png)

-Now, everytime a device is connected or disconnected, a message will be send to the 'Event Hub-compatible endpoint'.
+Now, every time a device is connected or disconnected, a message will be sent to the 'Event Hub-compatible endpoint'.

 *Note: There are other categories to monitor too.
-In this wrokshop we only look at Connections*
+In this workshop we only look at Connections*

-*Note: The endpoint is not really an Event Hub, therefor it can not be monitored using an Azure Function for now*
+*Note: The endpoint is not really an Event Hub, therefore it can not be monitored using an Azure Function for now*

-## Creating a Azure Storage resource for the operations monitoring data
+## Creating an Azure Storage resource for the operations monitoring data

 ![alt tag](img/arch/Picture02-Monitoring-overview.png)